 As stated previously, the principal goals for a first transplant session are:

-As a general rule, in order to suggest a single session transplant, the physician should be sure that the patient has more or less stable rate of hair loss, especially if he is in Norwood Class III, IIIa, IV, or V categories.
-In such cases, the patient’s own hair adds to the front of scalp cosmetic appearance.
-For patients with little or no frontal hair, a first procedure would frame the face wile providing coverage to the back, so that a second procedure may not become necessary even if further balding occurs.
-In the case of Norwood Class VI or VII patterns, where the top and front of scalp are transplanted adequately in a first procedure, there would not be a need for a second as any further balding at the crown would be relatively inconsequential.
-In case coverage is attempted at the crown, an expanding bald crown could isolate the centrally transplanted hair grafts necessitating further surgery.
+As a general rule, in order to suggest a single session transplant, the physician should be sure that the patient has a more or less stable rate of hair loss, especially if he is in Norwood Class III, IIIa, IV, or V categories.
+In such cases, the patient’s own hair adds to the front of the scalp's cosmetic appearance.
+For patients with little or no frontal hair, a first procedure would frame the face while providing coverage to the back, so that a second procedure may not become necessary even if further balding occurs.
+In the case of Norwood Class VI or VII patterns, where the top and front of the scalp are transplanted adequately in a first procedure, there would not be a need for a second as any further balding at the crown would be relatively inconsequential.
+In case coverage is attempted at the crown, expanding the bald crown could isolate the centrally transplanted hair grafts necessitating further surgery.

 A person, who has lighter colored hair, has a better chance of meeting his aesthetic goals in a single session because the colors will reflect the light and create the illusion of more hair, while the low contrast of the hair with underlying skin adds to the illusion.
-In people with dark hair and light skin, any inter follicular space is accentuated, whereas salt and pepper hair reflects the light and creates a distracting visual detail taking attention away from any sparseness.
-It might be advisable for a patient to change to a good hair color to act as a complement to the single surgical procedure.
+In people with dark hair and light skin, any interfollicular space is accentuated, whereas salt and pepper hair reflects the light and creates a distracting visual detail taking attention away from any sparseness.
+It might be advisable for a patient to change to good hair color to act as a complement to the single surgical procedure.

 Additionally, wavy hair generally provides better sparseness coverage so, one can consider manipulating straight hair into a wavy appearance after surgery to add to the cosmetic effects of a transplant.
 However, very curly hair can be a disadvantage especially when a complete coverage cannot be anticipated.
-This type of hair may accentuate the over fullness of transplanted hair as contrasted with remaining bald areas.
-It is also not easy to comb back this type of hair from the transplanted areas at the front or the top to cover the un-transplanted bald crown.
+This type of hair may accentuate the over the fullness of transplanted hair as contrasted with remaining bald areas.
+It is also not easy to comb back this type of hair from the transplanted areas at the front or top to cover the un-transplanted bald crown.

 The result of the procedure may also depend partly on the follicular density of the donor area.
-With a high density each implant harvested will contain multiple hairs, and a sizeable number of implants might contain 3 or 4 hairs each, giving the transplanted area very full appearance.
+With a high density, each implant harvested will contain multiple hairs, and a sizeable number of implants might contain 3 or 4 hairs each, giving the transplanted area very full appearance.

 The best chances of single transplant success are in cases with hair of average, or of above-average diameter, since the volume of the hair is different.
 It is a huge variation, the diameter and the weight of hair, and is much more difficult to determine than density which varies by only a factor of 3.
 The weight of hair varies from one patient to another by many factors.
-Density is easier to quantify, than weight, but weight probably has more significance in the final outcome.
-Early balding in patients with fine, high density dark hair are difficult to rectify with a single session procedure.
+Density is easier to quantify than weight, but weight probably has more significance in the final outcome.
+Early balding in patients with fine, high-density dark hair are difficult to rectify with a single session procedure.
 The finer transplanted hair is set off by the background of the existing thick hair around the bald area, making it noticeable.
 A similar case with a patient who has coarser hair would give better aesthetic results and satisfaction even with a single transplant session.

 Unexpectedly, an extensively bald person can often feel satisfied even after a single procedure, even with low donor density.
 They are more likely to have reasonable expectations, plus they feel better about having a frame for their face after years of baldness, even if it is only light coverage.
 In general, to ensure that expectations are met even with one session, one must take supply and demand into account.
 With patients in Norwood Class VI and VII patterns, it is only possible to achieve light or modest coverage with a single session of transplant, because the recipient area exceeds donor supply by 6 to 1 or more.

-Finally, post surgical grooming will influence the final success of single transplant procedures.
+Finally, post-surgical grooming will influence the final success of single transplant procedures.
 Patients who will comb to the side instead of straight back achieve a better appearance of fullness, although it will not give much crown coverage.
 The best way to achieve aesthetic results might be to comb the hair diagonally to the back.